cloudmesh-community/book/chapters/cloud/datacenter.md

 :o: add a discussion of Hot Aisle Containment and Cold Aisle Containment <https://www.dcimpro360.com/air-flow-containment/> I suggest even to include some images.
-Maybe you can ocate better images?
+Maybe you can locate better images?

 ##### Water Cooled Doors